Shane32/AppTemplate/README.md

 For production database configuration, see the [Azure Database Setup](docs/azure-database-setup.md) guide.

 Alternatively, the template is compatible with any Entity Framework Core-supported database provider.
 To use a different provider, install the appropriate NuGet package, update the connection string, update the EF setup in Startup.cs, and recreate the migrations.
-Note that if your connection string contains a password, consider storing it in Azure Key Vault, which will be automatically picked up by both development and production environments.
+Note that if your connection string contains a password, consider storing it in Azure Key Vault, which will be automatically picked up by the appropriate environment.

 ### Azure Web App